-The layout of the user interface (UI) is based on the MIDIbox SCS, two dedicated clickable encoders for in- and out-port selection, and an additional PANIC button.
-It fits in the frontpanel of a standard 2U rack case, offers a $2\times24$ display for feedback, and 5 buttons along with an encoder for navigating the menu system.
+The user interface (UI) is based on the MIDIbox SCS, two dedicated clickable encoders for in- and outport selection, and an additional PANIC button.
+It fits in the frontpanel of a standard 2U rack case, offers a 2×24 display for feedback, and 5 buttons along with an encoder for navigating the menu system.

 A second generation PCB as pictured above has been ordered and tested to work.
 This PCB can also be used with other projects involving an SCS, e.g. the MIDIbox NG.
-Both, my favourite switches from Marguardt (6425 series), as well as the E-Switch TL1100 series (see e.g. MB SEQv4) can be used.
+Both, my favourite switches from Marquardt (6425 series), as well as the E-Switch TL1100 series (see e.g. MB SEQv4) can be used.